AmanInGitDev/CinemaHall/README.md

 🙌 Final Thoughts

 This was a beginner-level project, but I gained a lot of confidence from it.
 It’s not just about writing working code — it’s about writing code that makes sense and teaches you why it works.
 And that’s what JetBrains Academy + Hyperskill are helping me do: learn by building.

-Let me know if you’d like to upload it to GitHub — I can help write the description or guide you through version control too.